Understanding Water Heater Pilot Lights

 DIY Thermocouple Replacement

 Replacing a thermocouple is a straightforward task for homeowners with basic DIY skills and confidence working with gas appliances.
-The part costs $15-130 depending on your water heater model and requires only a few simple tools like an adjustable wrench and screwdriver.
+The part itself is inexpensive, usually around $15 to $25 at most hardware stores.
+The job requires only a few simple tools like an adjustable wrench and screwdriver.

 You can safely tackle this yourself if: